 Planning

-For me, coming from a creative video production and graphic design background, I create a visual design to guide me in both the front end and back end.
-Knowing what I want to see visually, it gives me a good idea of the front-end pages and backend functionality I need.
-For this visual planning, I chose to use Figma for the design.
+For me, coming from a creative video production and graphic design background, it is easier to start with a visual design to guide me through planning both the front end and back end.
+Knowing what I want to see visually gives me a good idea of the front end pages and back end functionality I need.
+For visual planning, I prefer to use Figma for the design.

 I wouldn’t consider myself a professional web designer but I can get by with some graphic design basics i’ve learned over the years.
 I didn’t implement everything on the design, just the most important to the user experience.
-As I began implementing it, I can definately see that one solo engineer would take a substantial amount of time implementing a full project in a node backend and react SPA front end.
+As I began implementing it, I noticed that one solo engineer would take a substantial amount of time implementing a full project in a node back end and react SPA front end.

-That said, I kept it minimal to get the chance to touch every aspect of full-stack web development I could.
-In the future, I do plan on revisiting the project and updating it to fix and improve the UI and some backend functionality.
+That said, I kept the implemented design minimal to get the chance to touch every aspect of full-stack web development I could in a reasonable time frame.
+In the future, I do plan on revisiting the project and updating it to fix and improve the UI and some back end functionality.

 Tech Chosen

-The project instructions when I undertook this project was to use a seperate backend and front end.
-That lead to the decision to have an expressjs backend and a react SPA front end.
+When I undertook this project, the instructions were to use a separate back end and front end.
+That lead to the decision to have an Expressjs back end and a react SPA front end.
 Since this is a learning project, I stayed away from using full-stack frameworks like NextJS, Remix, or React Router Framework mode.

-The backend is a simple fully custom made ExpressJS app with controllers, middlewares, orm, and json responses.
-The front-end is a Vite React SPA with React Router used in declarative mode.
-That means only the client side router is React Router.
-This enabled be to use different react components per “page” in the SPA and all data fetching was done with fetch and react query to handle the state and mutations.
+The back end is a simple ExpressJS app with controllers, middlewares, ORM, and json responses.
+The front end is a Vite React SPA with React Router used in declarative mode.
+That means the only thing React Router did for me was provide a client-side router to navigate between “pages” or “views”.
+This enabled me to use different react components per “page” in the SPA and all data fetching was done with fetch and Tanstack React Query to handle the state and mutations.

 Front-End Tech